InsightDataScience/pegasus/README.md

 ## Project Pegasus - Flying in the Cloud with Automated AWS Deployment

-# 1. Install the boto package for python
+# 1. Install the boto package for Python on your local machine
 This will allow you to programatically interface with your AWS account
 ```
 $ sudo pip install boto